 - Your guest must click OK on the resulting prompt to accept control.

-Now both you and your guests have the ability to control your screen.
+Now both you and your guest have the ability to control your screen.
 As the guest moves their mouse, a blue arrow with their name shows on your monitor (left) and for guests viewing your screen in the meeting (right).